 After years of sports and marathon running, Laura fell into yoga in 2005 to help heal chronic back pain.
 She had been searching for the missing link and was surprised and excited to find that meditation and yoga were just what she needed.
 The mindfulness and spiritual awareness that accompanied the practice were both unexpected and life altering, and she is eager to share these healing benefits!
 Laura completed a 200-hour teacher training through Down Dog Yoga in Washington, DC, in 2013 and a 500-hour training with Rolf Gates in 2016.
 When she's not teaching, you can find Laura hiking all over the States, skiing, cooking, or just kicking back on the couch with her dog and a great book.

 Lara has been studying yoga, meditation, and spirituality since 2007.
-She holds a certification in the Amrit Method of Yoga Nidra under Kamini Desai of the Amrit Institute as well as an RYT200 designation.
-She currently studies neuroscience and psychology at St. Mary's College of Maryland and is working toward RYT500 status.
+She holds a certification in the Amrit Method of Yoga Nidra under Kamini Desai of the Amrit Institute as well as an RYT500 designation through Yoga4Life with Lynn Matthews.
+She currently studies neuroscience, psychology, and religion at St. Mary's College of Maryland.
 Lara enjoys helping people use yogic principles to find balance, stability, and focus to better navigate transitions in their fast-paced lives.

 Laurie Hyland Robertson